MicrosoftDocs/biztalk-docs/biztalk/core/x12-error-encountered-during-instance-generation-field-can-repeat-in-biztalk.md

 ---
+description: "Learn more about: Error encountered during instance generation--field can repeat but repetition delimiter has not been defined"
 title: "Error encountered during instance generation--field can repeat but repetition delimiter has not been defined | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"